About Maintenance and Operations Public Improvement Districts

 The City of Austin supports two kinds of PIDs:

-• A “development” PID is a special purpose district created to help spur economic development by providing a means to finance the costs of infrastructure that benefit and promote the development within a geographic area of Austin.
-These costs are borne by the property owners within the PID boundaries who receive special benefits from the public improvements.
-Austin’s development PIDs are managed by the Financial Services Department.
+1. A "Development PID" is a special purpose district created to help spur economic development by providing a means to finance the costs of infrastructure that benefit and promote development within a definable part of the City with these costs being borne by those properly owners within the PID boundaries who receive special benefits from the public improvements.

-• A “maintenance and operations” PID is a special purpose district that allows property owners with a geographic area to enhance services and public improvements that benefit the properties located within the PID boundaries.
-M&O PIDs are an economic development tool commonly used to support commercial business districts and promote growth.
-M&O PIDs are funded through a special assessment on real property within the District.
-The City’s Economic Development Department manages M&O PIDS.
+2. Maintenance and Operations (M&O) PID is a type of special purpose district that allows property owners within a specific geographic area to enhance services and public improvements that specially benefit the properties located within the PID boundaries.
+M&O PIDs are an economic development mechanism commonly used to stabilize commercial business districts and promote business growth along commercial corridors and areas of commercial concentration.
+Common services funded through M&O PID special assessment revenue include security and capital improvements.

 In 2020, Austin City Council adopted Resolution No. 20200220-015, the City of Austin PID Policy, to set policies governing development and M&O PIDs formed in the future.

 If you are interested in creating one, please review the PID Policy closely to confirm eligibility.
-For additional information contact: (512)974-2590, e-mail: pidsidtaxes@austintexas.gov
+For additional information contact: (512) 974-2590 or email pidsidtaxes@austintexas.gov

 Austin Downtown PID